Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2026-Client-proposal.md

 **4 Testing and Results**

-1. <u>Objective:<u> Evaluate integrity and efficacy of water-carrying components.
+1. Objective: Evaluate integrity and efficacy of water-carrying components.
 - Success Criteria: Achieve steady flow rate of 17 mL/s with less than 5% water volume lost to leakage.
 - Observations: GUARD expended 1000mL in 58.1 sec (17 mL/s).
 Minimal dripping